r1cksec/cheatsheets/theorie/recon-methodology.md

 ### Get rootdomains

 In order to perform a subdomain enumeration, rootdomains are needed.
-Rootdomains can be identified by simple using the company name and a single Google search.
+Rootdomains can be identified by simply searching for the company name using any search engine.
-But it is also possible that the rootdomains differ based on top-level domains.
+It is also possible that the rootdomains differ based on top-level domains.
 However a domain with a completely different name could also belong to the target company.

 One option to find rootdomains is the use of the Intel module from Amass (see https://github.com/OWASP/Amass).